Density-friendly Graph Decomposition: Preliminaries

 The set $\marginaledges{X,Y}$ represents the additional edges that will be included in the induced subgraph of $Y$ if we expand $Y$ by adding~$X$.

 Assume that $X$ and $Y$ are non-overlapping.
 Then, we define the \emph{outer density} of $X$ with respect to $Y$ as

-Again, this is the ``extra density'' that we bring to $Y$ if we expand it by appending $X$ to it.
+That is, these are the extra edges, on average, that we bring to $Y$ if we expand it by appending $X$.

-We will be often dealing with the case where $X$ and $Y$ are overlapping and we would be interested in the outer density of vertices in $X$ that are not already included in~$Y$.
+Now that we have defined a special case when $X$ and $Y$ are disjoint, we can now consider a more general case, that is, when $X$ and $Y$ are overlapping.
+Here we would be interested in the outer density of vertices in $X$ that are \emph{not already included} in~$Y$.
 Hence, we will expand the definition of outer density to a more general case by defining

 \spara{$\mathbf{k}$-cores.} We briefly review the basic background regarding $k$-cores.
-The concept was introduced by Seidman~\cite{Seidman:1983tv}.
+The concept was introduced by~\citet{Seidman:1983tv}.

 Given a graph $G=(V,E)$, a set of vertices $X\subseteq V$ is a $k$-core if every vertex in the subgraph induced by $X$ has degree at least $k$, and $X$ is maximal with respect to this property.
 A $k$-core of $G$ can be obtained by recursively removing all the vertices of degree less than $k$, until all vertices in the remaining graph have degree at least $k$.